In case you haven’t already noticed MySQL tends to allow some pretty insecure permissions by default, allowing root access from any computer.

 Next we’ll add a new restricted user Click add user.

-3) Choose a new username (Fred), and pick and repeat a secure password,
+3) Choose a new username and pick and repeat a secure password, Write the password down somewhere safe.

 4) From host % (Access from anywhere)